 As a CAO, do you see any evidence that analytical teams are playing an increasingly larger role in high level executive decision making?

 Absolutely.
 First of all, I am meeting more Chief Analytics Officers — it’s a relatively new addition to the C suite, but it’s definitely catching on.
 This is a recognition that businesses require deep, sound analytic thinking at the highest levels of the organization.
 Second, more universities are adding analytics coursework to business degree courses.
 It’s too easy to drown in data, particularly today, and tomorrow’s managers will be trained on how to analyze that data, or query someone presenting analysis to them.
 These trends will continue, and the enterprise of the future will be much more analytics-driven (not just data-driven) than it is today.

 In short, the potential problem-solving capabilities of analytics in the financial services industry are almost endless.
 Fresh ideas from emerging analytics and data science professionals, coupled with increasingly sophisticated self-learning technology, will turn the challenges of today into the triumphs of tomorrow.
 Many thanks to Scott for sharing his insights with us at Burtch Works!
 If you’d like to hear more from him, check out his contributions to the FICO Blog and follow him on Twitter @ScottZoldi.
-If you are an analytics professionals in the financial services industry, feel free to connect with me, Meghan Shea, on LinkedIn.
 We hope you enjoyed this Q&A and we would like to hear what you think, so feel free to share your thoughts and comments below.